jawsome/foodninja/README.md

 > irl integration testing verified
 >

 ## recipes

 recipes contains the markdown files `recipe-name.md ` within parent categorical directories.

 ## metadata

-metadata contains json metadata files detailing the corresponding `recipe-name.json` within the same categorical directories.
+TODO: decide on metadata structure to embed within markdown

+## contributing

+# PULL REQUESTS WELCOME :ok_hand:

+> note: please fork repo and submit PR

+visit the [examples](../examples/) directory and review the format of `recipe-name.md`. you can also use this as a base for creating new recipes easily by copying `examples/recipe-name.md` to `recipes/your-recipe-name.md` and editing.

 ## todo

-* tests verifying metadata format
-* tests verifying recipe metadata format
+* tests verifying recipe format
 * gh-pages javascript site for
   * rendering
   * tagging